YasviVamja/RailwayReservationMVC/README.md

 # RailwayReservationMVC

-# this project is developed using ASP.Net MVC, Entity Framework and repositary pattern.
+This project is developed using ASP.Net MVC, Entity Framework and repositary pattern.